SmartThingsCommunity/webrtc-tutorial/README.md

 The integration creates a single camera device that can be used to view the webcam's video stream from within the SmartThings app.

 This tutorial is divided into five unique steps.
-Complete instructions for each step can be found in each `step_<n>` subdirectory.
-It is recommended that you start with the simple OAuth 2.0 application provided in `step 1`.
+Instructions for each step can be found in each `step_<n>` subdirectory.
+It is recommended that you start with the simple OAuth 2.0 application provided in step 1.

-> **⚠️ IMPORTANT ⚠️**: Code provided in steps 2 and later in each `sample_files` directory is for *reference only* and is not intended to be a pre-configured standalone solution.
+> **⚠️ IMPORTANT**: Code provided in steps 2 and later in each `sample_files` directory is for *reference only* and is not intended to be a pre-configured standalone solution.
 Each step builds on the previous step's sample files - when you finish following instructions for a given step, the code in your working directory should resemble the code examples and files provided in each step's `sample_files` directory.

 # Prerequisites